 Can I whiten dental restorations like dentures, veneers, or crowns?

-You cannot whiten dental restorations with teeth-whitening products like strips and bleaching trays.
-Professional teeth whitening treatments at the dentist will not work either.
+Whitening products don’t work on dental work, including professional dental treatments.
 If you have an old restoration that has become full-looking, it is best to replace it completely.
 Replacing it brings more added benefits.

 How long do the results of teeth whitening last?